Jash-Savsani/C_Language/README.md

 # C language
-Here I put basic codes, with you.
+Here I put c lauguage codes, with you.